Latin-Developers/soa_api/README.md

 # Short-term usability goals

-* Analyze the sentiment of the YouTube viewers
+* Analyze the sentiment of the YouTube users
 * Pull data from Youtube API, and take advantage of it
 * Display daily information about the comments on the videos